chemodun/X4PlayerShipTradeAnalyzer/README.md

 ## Change log

 - 1.4.0 (2025-10-20)
-  - Improved:
-    - Graphs drawings
   - Introduced:
-    - Auto-reload data from saves when they change on disk.
     - New type of graphs: Cargo capacity utilization distribution across all transactions.
     - Filtering by Parent Station and Ship Class in all analysis tabs.
+    - Auto-reload data from saves when they change on disk.
     - Update checker.
 - 1.3.1 (2025-09-09)
   - Improved: